I watched the sunset out the train window while headed to Russia, traveling with an organization called “Cry for Life.”

-I was awakened five hours later with a loud pounding on our door.
-As we opened it, we saw two guards with machine guns strapped to their shoulders, demanding we open our bags so they could search them.
+Suddenly, I was awakened by a loud pounding on our door.
+As a leader opened it, two guards with machine guns strapped to their shoulders, demanding we open our bags so they could search them.
 I didn’t realize it at the time, but we were close to the Russian border, and a bag search of all the passengers was customary.

 As I opened my bag, I saw my Bible sitting on the very top of my clothes.
 I suddenly remembered our leader’s reminder a few days earlier not to pack our bibles.
 It was considered not a good idea to do so when traveling in Russia at that time.
 My heart began beating wildly, and I held my breath as the soldier looked through my belongings.
 Strangely enough, the men left our room and went on to the next one after searching through our things.
 Soon after the men left our space, our leader, Bert, came to check on us.
 I think the 5 a.m. bag search was as much of a shock to him as it was to us.